Scott Smith (footballer, born 2001)

 Scott William Smith (born 7 February 2001) is a professional footballer who plays as a midfielder for club Barrow.
 Born in England, he represented Wales at youth level.

 Career

 Wigan Athletic

 Smith joined the youth academy of Wigan Athletic, and worked his way up their youth categories.
 He signed his first professional contract in 2019, and he captained their U23 side in the 2020-21 season.
 He made his professional debut with Wigan in a 1–1 (7–8) EFL Cup penalty shootout win over Hull City on 10 August 2021.

 Smith was released upon the expiration of his contract at the end of the 2024–25 season.

 Barrow

 On 22 May 2025, Smith agreed to join League Two side Barrow on a two-year deal from 1 July.

 International career

-Born in England, Smith is of Welsh descent.
-He is a youth international for Wales, having represented the Wales U19s.
+Smith was a youth international for Wales, having represented the Wales U19s.